rysealex/fitness-tracker/README.md

 Implemented user authentication and features to allow users to update and track personal fitness stats

 Enhanced proficiency in Docker, React, Flask, APIs, and containerized web application architectures

+docker-compose up --build (to build and run everything)